UpendraSinghRathore85/Docker-Projects/04_containerize_express-app/README.md

 docker start express-app
 docker stop express-app
+## Notes

+- **Data Persistence:**
+    Any data stored inside the container will be lost when you stop and start the container unless you use [Docker volumes](https://docs.docker.com/storage/volumes/) to persist data.

+- **Pausing Containers:**
-#Note: Any data stored inside the container will be lost when you stop and start the container unless you use volumes to persist data.
-The `docker pause` and `docker #unpause` commands can be used to temporarily suspend and resume all processes in a container without stopping it.
+    The `docker pause` and `docker unpause` commands can be used to temporarily suspend and resume all processes in a container without stopping it.

 docker pause express-app
 docker unpause express-app